-During the school year, we typically follow the Brownell Talbot School schedule.
-When there are NO-SCHOOL days, we often, but not always, have NO-LESSON days.
 Please check the dates for your session.
 An eight-lesson session does not necessarily mean eight consecutive weeks.
-The pool closes when the school closes for severe weather conditions.
-We do not make-up lessons missed due to BT snow days.
+The pool closes when OPS closes for severe weather conditions.
+We do not make-up lessons missed due to snow days.
 We do not close or exit the water for thunderstorms.
 Weather Policies & Announcements

 LOCKER ROOM ETIQUETTE

-To be considerate of all patrons, children over the age of four should use the appropriate-gender locker room or our hallway changing booths.
+To be considerate of all patrons, children over the age of four should use the appropriate-gender locker room or family restrooms.
 Parents, please be considerate of other users when escorting your young child into an opposite-sex locker room to use the restroom or shower.
 The locker rooms are often crowded, and at no time are appropriate places for horseplay.
-The BT locker rooms are designed as group shower and dressing areas.
+The locker rooms are designed as group shower and dressing areas.
 Sometimes patrons prefer to change privately in the restroom stalls.
 However, priority for the use of these stalls must be given to those needing to use the toilets.

 LOST & FOUND